sweety-mahale/EquityLens/docs/architecture.md

-# Document Copilot Architecture
+# EquityLens Architecture

 ## Purpose

-Document Copilot is an internal research assistant for analysts who need grounded answers from a curated SEC filing corpus.
-The architecture must optimize for trust: every answer is generated from retrieved source passages, every factual claim is citable, and the system fails clearly when the corpus does not support an answer.
+EquityLens is an internal research assistant for equity analysts who need grounded answers from a curated Indian corporate filing corpus.
+The architecture optimizes for trust: every answer is generated from retrieved source passages, every factual claim is citable, and the system fails clearly when the corpus does not support an answer.

-This document describes the target architecture for the chat experience, LLM orchestration, and the communication layer between the React SPA, Supabase, and FastAPI backend.
+This document describes the architecture for the chat experience, LLM orchestration, and the communication layer between the React SPA, Supabase, and FastAPI backend.

 ## High-Level Architecture

-The best opening diagram is a service-level view that shows the two core paths: the live chat path that serves users, and the ingestion path that prepares SEC filings for retrieval.
+The service-level view shows the two core paths: the live chat path that serves users, and the ingestion pipeline that prepares corporate filings for retrieval.

 ```mermaid
 flowchart LR